Travel requirements to the United Kingdom for Australian citizens

 Select your passport to see visas and travel requirements by country

-Popular Destinations in the United Kingdom
+Popular destinations in the United Kingdom

 What if my visa application is denied?